irontec/ivozprovider/doc/sphinx/administration_portal/client/vpbx/routing_tools/calendars.rst

     - Non-whole day event: 8:00-15:00

-    - Calendar period: 13:00-17:00
+    - Special schedule: 13:00-17:00

 Cases:

-    - Call at 7:00: out of schedule due to calendar period.
+    - Call at 7:00: out of schedule due to special schedule.

     - Call at 9:00: holiday logic due to non-whole day event.